liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### What changed?

-The Journal file uploads portlet properties have been moved from Server Administration to an OSGI configuration named `JournalFileUploadsConfiguration.java` in the `journal-service` module.
+The Journal File Uploads portlet properties have been moved from Server Administration to an OSGI configuration named `JournalFileUploadsConfiguration.java` in the `journal-service` module.

 #### Who is affected?